-The soil conditions at the location of proposed new streets at Jaro South Subdivision, Units 1 & 2 in New Braunfels, Texas were obtained from drilling seven borings to a depth of 12 feet each.
+The soil conditions at the location of proposed new streets at South Point Subdivision in New Braunfels, Texas were obtained from drilling 12 borings to depths of 12 to 15 feet.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the borings.
-Our findings and recommendations based on the field investigations and the laboratory tests are summarized below:

-- The subsurface soils at the boring locations consist of dark brown clays and tan clays. - The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are highly plastic in character.
-Potential vertical movement on the order of 4 to 4 1⁄2 inches is estimated. - The proposed pavements at this site may be supported by flexible pavement sections.
+The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are highly plastic in character.
+Potential vertical movements on the order of 4 1⁄2 inches was estimated.